Table of Contents Show

 This waterfall is one of the most difficult to access in the state, requiring a nearly 9-mile roundtrip hike on a rocky trail.
 Before reaching Virgin Falls, the trail goes to Big Laurel Falls, Sheep Cave Falls, and Big Branch Falls.
 The trail is well worth the effort and is one of Tennessee’s best waterfall hiking trails.

 Virgin Falls is a unique geological wonder in Tennessee.
 This waterfall is created by an underground stream that emerges from a cave and flows 110 feet over a rock cliff before disappearing into a sinkhole below.
 There are numerous natural caves to explore along the trail and throughout the area.

 This photograph shows Virgin Falls, one of Tennessee’s most beautiful and unique waterfalls.

 Tennessee has it all when it comes to waterfalls, from misty moss-covered giants to delicately sculpted powerhouses.
 So, grab your hiking boots and your camera.
 And don’t forget to dress for the weather!
 Tennessee is known for its unpredictable weather, so you never know when a thunderstorm will roll in and dampen your plans for the day.

 The state of Tennessee is rich in natural beauty, with waterfalls, mountains, caves, and more.
 This guide only scratches the surface of what the state has to offer in terms of natural beauty, but it should give you an idea of what to expect when exploring the outdoors in Tennessee.

-It’s also worth noting that while this guide is focused on the waterfalls in Tennessee, there are many other forms of natural beauty to be found in the state, such as mountains, caves, and forests.
+It’s also worth noting that while this guide is focused on waterfalls, there are many other forms of natural beauty to be found in the state, such as mountains, caves, and forests.